 Then, add the peaches on top of that.
 Crumble the second half of the filling over the peaches.
 Add the remaining half of the pound cake batter to the top.

-Bake at 325F for about 70 minutes.
+Place in the preheated oven and bake at 325F for about 70 minutes.
 The top should be golden brown and slightly soft to the touch.

 Step 3: cool and glaze